 - Where Required by Law or for Public Health Activities: We may disclose PHI when required by federal, state or local law.
 Examples of such mandatory disclosures include notifying state or local health authorities regarding particular communicable diseases, or providing PHI to a government agency or regulator with health care oversight responsibilities.
-We may also release PHI to a coroner or medical examiner to assist in identifying a diseased individual or to determine the cause of death.
+We may also release PHI to organ procurement organizations, or to a coroner or medical examiner to assist in identifying a diseased individual or to determine the cause of death.

 - For Payment.
 We may use or disclose PHI about you to get payment or to pay for health care services you receive.
 For example, we may provide PHI to bill your health plan for health care provided to you.